Self-Driving Cars are Already Changing the Automotive Industry

 Autonomous Vehicles: Cybersecurity is The Key Factor

 The growing number of connected cars is no surprise.
-Manufacturers are making more of it; more people are driving them than ever which imply that the malicious actors will have a bigger target than ever.
+Manufacturers are making more of it; more people are driving them than ever which implies that the malicious actors will have a bigger target than ever.
 This is dangerous than a credit card mishap because a hacker getting into the vehicle’s connected system could cause a passenger or a driver to lose their lives.

 Have a look at these three cybersecurity objectives that must be addressed.